 Value Of Tuna In The Different Ocean Areas

 The most extensive tuna fishing grounds are found in the Pacific Ocean, which is also the largest contributor to the total global tuna sales.
-The end value of all Pacific caught tuna (the Eastern, Western and Central Pacific combined), including the full canned tuna product price, reached USD 28.5 billion in 2014.
-Sales of tuna from the Pacific made up two-thirds of the global dock value and end value in both 2012 and 2014.
+The end value of all Pacific caught tuna (the Eastern, Western and Central Pacific combined), including the full canned tuna product price, reached USD 26.2 billion in 2018, which made up 64 percent of the total value.

-The Indian and Atlantic oceans follow in second and third place.
-In 2014, 1 million metric tons of the main commercial tuna species’ was caught in the Indian Ocean, worth over USD 8.7 billion at the final point of sale.
-The same figures for the Atlantic Ocean were 470,000 M/T with an end value of over USD 4.5 billion.
+The Indian and Atlantic oceans followed in second and third place, respectively.
+In 2018, 1.2 million M/T of the main commercial tuna species’ was caught in the Indian Ocean, worth over USD 8.6 billion at the final point of sale.
+In the Atlantic Ocean were 590,000 M/T was landed with an end value of over USD 5.4 billion.

-Vital to the global economy, the billion dollar tuna industry is highly important to both businesses and local communities around the world.
+The billion dollar tuna industry is vital to the global economy and is highly important to both businesses and local communities around the world.
 Some of the biggest threats to this crucial sector are overfishing and unsustainable management of tuna resources.

 *The data you find here comes from an independent study on the global value of tuna fisheries which was commissioned by Pew and conducted by Poseidon Aquatic Resource Management Ltd., a UK based independent fisheries and aquaculture consultancy.
 The statistics are based on information gathered on tuna fisheries and markets for the years 2016 and 2018.